suwoncjh/suwoncjh.github.io/_tabs/about.md

 Jeonghwan Choi
 ===========
 > I am a Ph.
 D. candidate in the Deparment of Electronic Engineering at Hanyang University.
-My research interests mainly focus on sound source localization and beamforming using deep learning.
+My research interests mainly focus on speech enhancement using deep learning.

 > [suwoncjh@gmail.com](mailto:suwoncjh@gmail.com) |
 > Seoul, Republic of Korea